Rishabh-108/Projects/Mapty - geolocation API/README.md

 Goal: This application allows cyclists and runners to view their workout history and record corresponding details.
 An interactive map and a workout sidebar are the core components of this application.
 The application provides an intuitive experience.

+Highlights:

+1. I organized the project with real world project architecture in mind.
+2. Utilizes some of the cutting-edge features of JavaScript such as private class fields and protected methods.
+3. Project uses npm packages.

 A user's workflow would be as follows:

 1. Interact with the map, that is, zoom in/zoom out, move around the map by grab and dragging and also click the map.